matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 3 - Testing Throughout the SDLC/9 DevOps and Testing.md

 * Removing the silos between development & operations
 * Working together towards achieving a set of common goals
 * There are no separate agendas for development & operations
-* Implementation requires an organizational & cultural shift
+* Implementation requires an organisational & cultural shift
 * All functions are treated with equal value
 * The team has full autonomy